daiuto99/Encore/replit.md

-# Setlist Builder
+# Encore

 ## Overview

-Setlist Builder is a musician's tool for creating and managing song setlists with both online editing capabilities and offline performance mode.
+Encore is a musician's tool for creating and managing song setlists with both online editing capabilities and offline performance mode.
 The application allows users to upload song files (.md/.txt), organize them into multiple sets, and perform using an optimized performance interface.
 The key architectural constraint is that while creation requires an internet connection, the exported setlist becomes a fully self-contained, offline-capable HTML file.

 ## User Preferences